alesanchezr/wpas-wordpress-dash/src/WPAS/Types/README.md

     class CoursePostType extends BasePostType{

-        //you can override the initilize function
+        //you can override the initialize function
         function initialize(){
             //whatever you code here, gets runned at the same time as functions.php }